jp-quant/daedalus/docs/HYBRID_STORAGE_GUIDE.md

 ## Overview

-FluxForge uses **explicit storage configuration** where each layer (ingestion, ETL input, ETL output) can have its own storage backend.
+Daedalus uses **explicit storage configuration** where each layer (ingestion, ETL input, ETL output) can have its own storage backend.
 This provides maximum flexibility to optimize for performance, cost, and durability.

 ## Architecture